miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/filtering/template.md

 - `value` - the current data **cell** to use for filtering
 - `filterUsing` - the value you passed in as `@filterUsing`
+- `row` - the current data row to use for filtering

 This allows for advanced filtering logic.
 See the following example: